S.W.A.T. (2017 TV series): Broadcast and release

 The series premiered in the United States on CBS on November 2, 2017.
 The second season premiered on September 27, 2018.
 The third season premiered on October 2, 2019.
 The fourth season was originally set to be a mid-season premiere.
 However, on July 14 it was announced that it would switch places with Survivor, and the fourth season premiered on November 11, 2020.
 The fifth season premiered on October 1, 2021.
 The sixth season premiered on October 7, 2022.
 The seventh season premiered on February 16, 2024.
 The eighth season premiered on October 18, 2024.

 While airing on CBS, the most recent season was available on Paramount+.
 Previous seasons have been available on Netflix since 2023 after previously being available on Hulu.

 Sony Pictures Television distribute the series internationally.
 In the United Kingdom, it airs on Sunday nights on Sky Max and made its We TV debut on November 12, 2023.

 In Southeast Asia, Hong Kong, and Taiwan, the series was aired on Fox Asia from season 1 till 3.
 Then, it was moved to AXN Asia from season 4 onwards.

 Reception

 Critical response

 Season One garnered a mixed response from critics, with the review aggregation website Rotten Tomatoes reported a 48% approval rating for the season, with an average rating of 4.6/10 based on 27 reviews.
 The website's critical consensus reads, "Despite a commanding, charming performance from Shemar Moore, S.W.A.T. remains a simple procedural overrun with clichés."
 Metacritic, which uses a weighted average, assigned a score of 45 out of 100 based on 12 reviews, indicating "mixed or average reviews".

+Ratings

+Viewership and ratings per season of S.W.A.T.